-This is the fourth full version of the Silverton Neighbourhood Plan, and addresses responses to the 3rd Consultation.
-It has been prepared by a working group of volunteers on behalf of Silverton Parish Council.
+This is the Reg 16 Version 5 of the Silverton Neighbourhood Plan which has been prepared by a working group of volunteers on behalf of Silverton Parish Council.
 It is the product of much research, consultation and debate over the past eight years.
-We trust it represents fairly a shared vision for the area.
+We trust it fairly represents a shared vision for the area.
 Its purpose is to help realise that vision by shaping development and growth of the local area.
 The Neighbourhood Plan is intended to ensure that we get the appropriate type of development in the right place.